tqchen/ffi-navigator/README.md

-# TVM FFI Navigator
+# FFI Navigator

-Toolkit that enhances IDEs to navigate ffi calls in the tvm project.
+FFI Navigator is a toolkit that enhances IDEs to navigate around project specific ffi calls.
+Currently it supports the PackedFunc FFI in the Apache TVM project.

-It contains a [language server](https://microsoft.github.io/language-server-protocol/) a vscode client.
+It is implemented as a [language server](https://microsoft.github.io/language-server-protocol/).

 ## Structure

-- python/tvm_ffi_navigator The analysis code and language server
+- python/ffi_navigator The analysis code and language server
 - vscode-extension language server extension for vscode

 ## Installation